 Yes!
 Blackberries and raspberries are excellent treats for dogs.
 They’re high in antioxidants and are lower in sugar than many other fruits.

 Peaches, apricots, nectarines, plums, and other stone fruits are generally safe for dogs in small quantities.
-The pits, however, are toxic.
+The peach pit, however, is toxic.
 You can cut off a small slice of these fruits, but don’t let your dog eat an entire dropped stone fruit!

 Cherries are generally a no-no for dogs. dropped cherry without too many problems, cherries are potentially dangerous to dogs.
-The pits, stems, and leaves of cherries all contain cyanide.
+The cherry pit, stems, and leaves of cherries and maraschino cherries all contain cyanide.
 While stem-free and pitless cherries might not be a problem for your pup, it’s probably easier to feed your dog other fruits that don’t require careful de-pitting.

 Watermelons, honeydew melons, and other melons are OK as occasional treats for healthy dogs.
 That said, melons are often really high in sugar and fiber.
 Too much of either is not good for dogs.
 Melons are particularly questionable as treats for diabetic dogs or dogs with GI issues.
 That said, a bit of shared melon at a picnic every once in a while is probably just fine.